 South Africa-Venezuela relations are underpinned by historic ties of solidarity.
 South Africa continues to pursue strong relations with Venezuela.
-Venezuela remain a strategic partner of South Africa in Latin America, especially in the context of South-South cooperation as well as the potential for a future economic partnership due to its abundant oil and gas reserves.
+Venezuela remains a strategic partner of South Africa in Latin America, especially in the context of South-South cooperation through NAM and G77 plus China and the UN.
+Priority areas for cooperation are agribusiness, arts and culture, energy (oil and gas), mining and pharmaceuticals.